jdreese79/PiInTheSky/README.md

 2/25/19- We 3D printed the brackets that will hold the battery in place.
 We also planned out how we're going to make the slingshot and the pie slice.

+2/27/19- Today we finishing the wiring and started working on the styrofoam pie slice.

+2/28/19- We finished cutting out all of the layers of the pie slice.

+3/1/19- Today we glued together all of the styrofoam layers.